NSHipster/articles/2019-10-31-device-identifiers.md

 ### Cellular Network (~2 bits)

-Knowing whether someone's phone is on Verizon or Vodaphone can also be factored into a fingerprint.
+Knowing whether someone's phone is on Verizon or Vodafone can also be factored into a fingerprint.
 You can use the `CTTelephonyNetworkInfo` class from the [CoreTelephony framework](https://developer.apple.com/documentation/coretelephony)